angular-schule/website-articles/blog/2025-06-aio-resources/README.md

 Those are the ones we've referenced most often in our own [Angular workshops](https://angular.schule/).
 But referring to an archive.org link isn't cool!

-Without much more ado, here's the good old list for you!
+Without further ado, here's the good old list for you!
 (We've restored the list and updated a few links for accuracy.)

 ### Data Libraries